 The Strategic Projects internally restricted assets has been created largely from prior year financial improvements that exceeded planned targets, along with a number of non-recurrent windfall gains such as the proceeds from the settlement of a long term litigation matter and a number of land sales such as the Flinders Street property.
 Accumulated funds have provided a level of additional capacity to support enhancement of some service deliveries, accelerate planned projects or introduce additional projects.
-The draft Operational Plan 2020-2021 and 2018-2021 Delivery Program include a range of projects with a total value of \$43 million to be funded from this source between 2019-2020 and 2028-2029.
-It is also proposed that \$4 million be returned to Available Funds (unrestricted) to be used to support the impact of COVID-19.
+The Operational Plan 2020-2021 and 2018-2021 Delivery Program include a range of projects with a total value of \$43 million to be funded from this source between 2020-2021 and 2029-2030.
+It is also planned that \$4 million be returned to Available Funds (unrestricted) to support the impact of COVID-19.
 This will leave a relatively minor balance of unallocated funds of approximately \$0.6 million.
 In the short term, this will limit the ability to fund additional projects.
 The capacity to rebuild this in future years may be impacted by outcomes from COVID-19